codebrew42/42_core_projects/rank_03/philosophers/subject/code_notes.md

-# Mutex and Thread Management in Philosophers
+# General questions about Mutex and Thread Management

 ## Mutex Questions